Çiğ köfte

-Çiğ köfte (/tr/) or chee kofta is a kofta dish that is a regional specialty of southeastern Anatolia in Urfa.
-The dish is served as an appetizer or meze, and it is closely related to kibbeh nayyeh from Levantine cuisine.
+Çiğ köfte (/tr/) or chee kofta is a kofta dish that is a regional specialty of southeastern Turkey in Urfa.
+The dish is served as an appetizer or meze.

 Çiğ köfte is common to both Turkish and Armenian cuisine.

 Traditionally made with raw meat, there are vegetarian variations made with bulgur, and in Urfa, a local meatless version is made with scrambled eggs.
 In Şanlıurfa province, locally prepared batches are sold by street vendors.

 In 2008, public sales of çiğ köfte with raw meat were banned by the Health Ministry of Turkey due to health hazards, especially taeniasis, thus leaving only plant-based versions in shops and restaurants.

 Etymology

 In Turkish, çiğ means "raw" and köfte means meatball.
 The word köfte derives from Persian, ultimately from the Proto-Indo-European root "*(s)kop–" (grind, pound, beaten).

-In Aramaic, the indigenous language of Edessa, it is called ܐܰܟܺܝܢ (Acin).

 Preparation

-Bulgur is kneaded with chopped onions and water until it gets soft.
-Then tomato and pepper paste, spices and very fine ground beef or lamb are added.
-This absolutely fatless raw mincemeat is treated with spices while kneading the mixture, which is in lieu of cooking the meat.
-Lastly, green onions, fresh mint and parsley are mixed in.
-Some çiğ köfte makers, particularly in Sanliurfa, do not use water in their recipes.
-Instead of water, they use ice cubes.
+Bulgur is kneaded with chopped onion and water until it softens.
+Ground beef or lamb, tomato paste and chopped parsley are then added and mixed until evenly dispersed.
+The mixture is subsequently kneaded, with seasonings such as cinnamon, cumin, lemon juice and isot (or ground chilli flakes) added progressively; experienced makers continually turn and fold the mixture and may periodically add more isot, parsley or lemon juice to achieve as smooth a consistency as possible.
+It is commonly served by placing portions on lettuce leaves and finishing with a squeeze of lemon (and additional isot, if desired).

 Meat differences

 In the beef variant, ground beef is used.
 Tendons and fat are removed before grinding the beef.
 High-quality beef is required, since it is served raw.

 Since lamb is considered a "clean meat", it is often used for çiğ köfte instead of beef.
 Both Armenians and Turks use çiğ köfte as a meze, served almost cold.
 The raw meatball, or kofta, is not kept overnight and is reserved for special occasions.
 The lamb used must be deboned and trimmed of gristle and fat before it is prepared.
 The lamb is supposed to be butchered, bought, and prepared the very same day to ensure freshness.

 With either meat, finely ground bulgur (durum and other wheat) is required.
 Other ingredients are mild onions, scallions, parsley, and usually green pepper.
 Variants of the dish may use mint leaves.
 When served, it may be gathered into balls, or in one piece.
 Crackers or pita bread are sometimes used to consume it.

+Ghillie Basan wrote that kibbeh nayyeh is similar to çiğ köfte in that both are typically kneaded with seasonings and served uncooked, often with lettuce leaves.